-In the Bond Order, the District has the following agreement for the benefit of the holders and beneficial owners of the Bonds.
+In the Bond Order, the District has made the following agreement for the benefit of the registered and beneficial owners.
 The District is required to observe the agreement for so long as it remains obligated to advance funds to pay the Bonds.
-Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of certain specified events to the Municipal Securities Rulemaking Board ("MSRB").
-Information will be available free of charge by the MSRB via the Electronic Municipal Market Access ("EMMA") system at www.emma.msrb.org.
+Under the agreement, the District will be obligated to provide certain updated financial information and operating data annually, and timely notice of specified events, to the Municipal Securities Rulemaking Board ("MSRB").
+This information will be available free of charge by the MSRB via the Electronic Municipal Market Access ("EMMA") system at www.emma.msrb.org.